RakhithJK/haraka-Haraka-wiki/Write-a-Plugin.md

 ## Windows Compatibility

-We do our Windows testing on [Appveyor].
+We do our Windows testing on [Appveyor](https://www.appveyor.com).
 It must be configured in an appveyor.yml file like this:

 ```yaml
 environment: